Korea, Republic of

 Controlled foreign corporations (CFCs)

-Under the Korean CFC rule, when a Korean national directly or indirectly owns at least 10% in a foreign corporation and the foreign company’s average effective income tax rate for the three most recent consecutive years is 15% or less, the undistributed earnings of the CFC shall be deemed to be paid as a dividend to the Korean national and subject to tax in Korea.
+Under the Korean CFC rule, when a Korean national directly or indirectly owns at least 10% in a foreign corporation and the foreign company’s average effective income tax rate for the three most recent consecutive years is 17.5% or less (the level of 70% of the top marginal CIT rate of 25% at present from the tax year beginning on or after 1 January 2022), the undistributed earnings of the CFC shall be deemed to be paid as a dividend to the Korean national and subject to tax in Korea.

 For more information on the CFC rule, see Foreign income in the Income determination section.